duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

 ### Software {#dashboard-tutorial-software status=ready}

 This is the software page.
 You can use this page to monitor your container status.
 You can select to update the containers you desired.
-See also [here](#dt-autoupdate-dashboard) for more information about keeping your duckiebot up to date.
+See also [here](#dt-autoupdate-dashboard) for more information about keeping your Duckiebot up to date.

 <div figure-id="fig:dashboard-software" figure-caption="">
   <img src="dashboard-software.png" style='width: 35em'/>